John Pearson (bishop)

 John Pearson (28 February 1613 – 16 July 1686) was an English theologian and scholar.
+He served with the Cavaliers in the English Civil War, acting as a chaplain to George Goring's forces.

 Life

 He was born at Great Snoring, Norfolk.

 From Eton College he passed to Queens' College, Cambridge, and was elected a scholar of King's College, Cambridge in April 1632, and a fellow in 1634.
 On taking orders in 1639 he was collated to the Salisbury prebend of Nether-Avon.
 In 1640 he was appointed chaplain to the lord-keeper Finch, by whom he was presented to the living of Thorington in Suffolk.
-In the Civil War he acted as chaplain to George Goring's forces in the west.
+In the Civil War he acted as chaplain to George Goring's Cavalier forces in the west.
 In 1654 he was made weekly preacher at St Clement's, Eastcheap, in London.

 With Peter Gunning he disputed against two Roman Catholics, John Spenser and John Lenthall, on the subject of schism, a one-sided account of which was printed in Paris by one of the Roman Catholic disputants, under the title Scisme Unmask't (1658).
 Pearson also argued against the Puritan party, and was much interested in Brian Walton's polyglot Bible.
 In 1659 he published in London his celebrated Exposition of the Creed, dedicated to his parishioners of St Clement's, Eastcheap, to whom the substance of the work had been preached several years before.
 For example, in relation to the Christian cross, he wrote in his commentary on the Apostles' Creed that the Greek word stauros originally signified "a straight standing Stake, Pale, or Palisador", but that, "when other transverse or prominent parts were added in a perfect Cross, it retained still the Original Name", and he declared: "The Form then of the Cross on which our Saviour suffered was not a simple, but a compounded, Figure, according to the Custom of the Romans, by whose Procurator he was condemned to die.
 In which there was not only a straight and erected piece of Wood fixed in the Earth, but also a transverse Beam fastned unto that towards the top thereof".

 Soon after the Restoration he was presented by Juxon, Bishop of London, to the rectory of St Christopher-le-Stocks; and in 1660 he was created doctor of divinity at Cambridge, appointed a royal chaplain, prebendary of Ely, archdeacon of Surrey, and Master of Jesus College, Cambridge.
 In 1661 he was appointed Lady Margaret's Professor of Divinity; and on the first day of the ensuing year he was nominated one of the commissioners for the review of the liturgy in the conference held at the Savoy.
 There he won the esteem of his opponents and high praise from Richard Baxter.
 On 14 April 1662 he was made Master of Trinity College, Cambridge.
 In 1667 he was admitted a fellow of the Royal Society.

 Upon the death of John Wilkins in 1672, Pearson was appointed bishop of Chester.
 He died at Chester on 16 July 1686, and is buried in Chester Cathedral.